 Cricket-MCC bans use of saliva to shine ball, 'Mankad' no longer unfair play

-March 9 (Reuters) - Cricketers will not be allowed to use saliva to shine the ball while the rarely used but entirely permissible "Mankad" method of dismissing batters will not be listed under unfair play in new laws approved by the Marylebone Cricket Club (MCC).
+March 9 (Reuters) - Bowlers will not be allowed to use saliva to shine the ball and the rarely used "Mankad" method of dismissal will not be listed under unfair play in new laws approved by the Marylebone Cricket Club (MCC).

-Cricketers have used the age-old method of shining one side of the ball with saliva and sweat to help bowlers generate more movement in the air as it travels towards batters.
+Players have used the traditional method of shining one side of the ball with saliva and sweat to help generate more movement in the air as it travels towards batters.

 "The new laws will not permit the use of saliva on the ball, which also removes any grey areas of fielders eating sugary sweets to alter their saliva to apply to the ball," the MCC said in a statement.